Canadian car dealership lot with electric vehicles and EVAP rebate signage

 Share

 You walked into a dealership in March and drove home in an EV for $5,000 less.
 Your dealer is still waiting for that cheque from Ottawa.
-Both things are true, and neither changes the answer to the question most buyers are actually asking: yes, the iZEV rebate is back, it's real money, and you can claim it on most mainstream EVs under roughly $55,000 right now.
+Both things are true, and neither changes the answer to the question most buyers are actually asking: yes, the EVAP rebate is back, it's real money, and you can claim it on most mainstream EVs with a final price under $50,000 right now.

 The numbers tell the story sideways.
 Sales jumped more than 80 per cent in March, compared to February, right after the rebates could be claimed again.
 That's the kind of demand signal you get when buyers have been waiting months for a program to come back.
 Ottawa set a target of putting 840,000 new EVs on the road by offering up to $5,000 toward the cost of a new EV, and $2,500 toward plug-in hybrids under the new program.
-The plumbing behind that money — how it flows from Ottawa to your dealer to you — is where the friction lives.
-Let's walk through it the way you'd want a friend in the business to.
+The plumbing behind that money, how it flows from Ottawa to your dealer to you, is where the friction lives.

 Key takeaways

-• March EV sales jumped over 80% versus February, the month iZEV rebates became claimable again.
+• March EV sales jumped over 80% versus February, the month EVAP rebates became claimable again.

 • Dealers fronted $5,000 per car for six weeks before Ottawa opened claims on April 6.